-Centers for Medicare & Medicaid Services Zone Program Integrity Contractor (ZPIC) Project Requirements Part of Health Integrity, LLC's multi-disciplinarian team formed to combat fraud, waste and abuse in the Medicare program for Zone 4 (Texas, Oklahoma, Colorado and New Mexico).
+Centers for Medicare & Medicaid Services Project Requirements Part of Health Integrity, LLC's multi-disciplinarian team formed to combat fraud, waste and abuse in the Medicare program for Zone 4 (Texas, Oklahoma, Colorado and New Mexico).
 The ZPIC is responsible for the detection, deterrence and prevention of fraud, waste, and abuse across Medicare Parts A, B, Durable Medical Equipment (DME), Home Health (HH) and Hospice (H) for this Zone.
 Technical Approach Taken Assist Health Integrity in conducting onsite reviews for Beneficiary Protection and Benefit Integrity issues to support a fraud and abuse investigation directed by Health Integrity.
 Such activities shall include provider and IT systems reviews at provider sites in accordance with approved protocols, work plans and procedures.
-Meet with Health Integrity's project director and other subcontractors and consultants for project meetings through teleconferences and face-to-face meetings as scheduled; Description of the profession of the project meeting is the profession of the project meeting.
-Description of the project meeting is the profession of the project meeting as a product basis.
-Periods of Performance Provide audit expertise via teleconference on an as-needed basis.
+Meet with Health Integrity's project director and other subcontractors and consultants for project meetings through teleconferences and face-to-face meetings as scheduled; Description of the project director and other subcontractors and consultants for project meetings as scheduled; Periods of Performance Provide audit expertise via teleconference on an as-needed basis.
 October 2008-present References Ms. Sandra S. Love MS, RHIA, Senior Vice President Health Integrity, LLC 9240 Centreville Road Easton, Maryland 21601 410-763-6242 slove@dfmc.org